hhannafranchesca/hhannafranchesca/README.md

 ## 🙋 Introduction
 I'm a **BSIT student at LSPU** and a beginner developer exploring the world of coding.
+I’ve built some projects for school, mostly desktop apps and small web apps.
 Still learning, still growing 🚀

 ---